 We will talk about your title, description, tags, and your call to action.
 No worries if you have no idea what that means, we'll cover each as we come to it.

 I am creating this post and video about my dear friend who happens to be a fabulous singer.
 While we were sitting on a sidewalk in Playa del Carmen, Mexico; Luciano sang a few songs to a small group of us.

 Luciano performs live on stage where he lives in, San Juan, Argentina.

-For those reading or watching and you’re not a professional singer; these methods apply to all businesses, all sizes, all industries.
+These methods apply to all businesses, all sizes, and all industries.